-Data security, access, storage and backups
+5. Data security, access, storage and backups

-To prevent against the risk of data loss, data must be stored in institutional network drives (intranet or partners 'networks), who must be routinely backed up and provide account authentication systems to prevent unauthorized access, preferably by resorting to strong passwords.
-It is highly recommended to store data in centrally managed network drives, thus ensuring the storage of data in a single place.
+In general terms, to prevent against the risk of data loss, data must be stored in institutional network drives (intranet or partners 'networks), who must be routinely backed up and provide account authentication systems to prevent unauthorized access, preferably by resorting to strong passwords.
+It is highly recommended to store data in centrally-managed network drives, thus ensuring the storage of data in a single place.
 Moreover, data must be available when needed via VPN.